 Legal aid (Beratungshilfe / Prozesskostenhilfe / Verfahrenskostenhilfe) is available upon application to anyone who, owing to their personal and financial circumstances, cannot cover the costs of the proceedings or can cover them only partially or in instalments.
 The intended legal action or defence must afford a reasonable chance of success and must not appear frivolous.
 However, litigants must use their own resources insofar as this is reasonable.
 Depending on their income, a party can be awarded legal aid that is not to be paid back or to be paid back in instalments.

 For legal aid for cases out of court (Beratungshilfe) it is necessary to go to the local disctrict court (Amtsgericht) where a voucher is granted for the first appointment with the lawyer.
 For the legal aid for law suits in court the lawyer himself has to send the application to Court.

-The following documents are necessary for both forms of legal aid to proof the economic situation:
+The following documents are necessary for both forms of legal aid to prove the economic situation:

-- pay statement of income of the latest three months or the note from JobCenter
+- pay statement of income of the latest three months or an official notice from the JobCenter

 - the rental agreement on the appartment